 Please ensure that your dog(s) have the correct paperwork/password for travelling abroad.

-If you are travelling from the UK with your dog, please note that from the 1st January 2021 you will need to have a new UK Pet Passport, have rabies jabs for your dogs etc..
+If you are travelling from the UK with your dog, please note that from the 1st January 2021 you will need to have a new UK Pet Passport/Health Certificate, have rabies jabs for your dogs etc..
 This process can take up to 4 months for a 'first time traveller' so plan ahead.

 6. Are linen and towels provided?

-Yes, all properties provide bed linens and most provide towels (see details about what the rental price includes for each property), but please bring your own pool and beach towels.
+Please check the details for each property, as the majority, but not all, provide bed linens and most provide towels (see details about what the rental price includes for each property), but please bring your own pool and beach towels.
 Where a cot is provided, please bring your own cot bedding.

 All beds have mattress and pillow protectors.
 Please tell us if you have allergies to feather pillows or feather duvets, as some properties may use these.